 Ensuring MoDOT spending is reflected in all Missouri communities helps advance economic development for all business enterprises.
 By reviewing historical data, opportunities for improvement are identified.
-These improvement efforts include training staff who have
+These improvement efforts include training staff who have procurement authority and reaching out to minority, women and disadvantaged business enterprises to encourage them to become certified as well as focus on inclusion efforts.

-Results from second quarter fiscal year 2021 show an increase of \$800,000 in MWDBE disbursements compared to the second quarter of FY 2020.
-Compared to the second quarter of FY 2020, the FY 2021 percentage of MWDBE expenditures increased by 1.8% of total expenditures.
+Results from the third quarter of fiscal year 2021 show an increase of \$700,000 in MWDBE expenditures compared to the third quarter of FY 2020.
+The percentage of MWDBE expenditures to total expenditures also increased 1.2% from 4.8% to 6.0%.

-This measure will continue to track the department's efforts to ensure the vendor pool is representative of the business community as a whole, including MWDBE firms.
+This measure will continue to track the department's efforts to ensure the vendor pool is representative of the business community, including MWDBE firms.